-In summary, these laws, enforceable by the HSE, require that an organisation ensures the health, safety and wellbeing of its employees, customers and visitors.
-This means properly maintaining, inspecting and testing your electrical equipment.
+In summary, these laws, enforceable by the HSE, require that an organisation takes reasonable steps to protect the health, safety and wellbeing of its employees, customers and visitors.

-Whilst there is no law that states every appliance must be PAT tested, completing Portable Appliance Testing (PAT testing) is the easiest way for an organisation to prove compliance with these legal requirements and regulations.
+Whilst there is no law that states every appliance must be PAT tested, completing Portable Appliance Testing is the easiest way for an organisation to prove compliance with these above legal requirements and regulations.

-PAT testing is conducted on all electrical items which are plugged in (not hardwired into the building's electrical circuits) even if they are heavy and not really portable – such as vending machines, printers and even plant machinery.
+PAT testing is conducted on all electrical items which are plugged in (i.e. not hardwired into the building's electrical circuits) even if they are heavy and not really portable – such as vending machines, printers and even plant machinery.

 PAT testing checks for faults which are potentially dangerous, such as failed insulation, perhaps from damage to power leads resulting in exposed live wires, over-heating caused by incorrect or faulty fuses (which happens alarmingly regularly) and which can lead to internal parts melting and causing short circuits or fires.

-Damage occurs to portable appliances when they aren't used, with dust and dirt building up internally.
+Damage can occur to portable appliances even when they aren't used, with dust and dirt building up internally.
 Equally, regular usage invariably results in physical damage as well as wear and tear.

-Once PAT testing is completed, you are provided with a comprehensive report, listing all of your portable appliance assets, cross referenced with a barcode reference and test-results proving that they are operating safely.
+Once PAT testing is completed by a reputable testing specialist, you should receive a comprehensive report, listing all of your portable appliance assets, cross referenced with a unique barcode and item-specific test-results proving that they are operating safely.
 You should keep this report in order to provide evidence of compliance with the relevant Health & Safety legislation.
 Intersafe issue all test results via our secure, online Client Portal which facilitates easy storage and access.

-In addition to testing for safety using specially designed PAT testing equipment, all workplaces should encourage regular visual inspections which can be carried out by the appliance user.
-A system or process should be in place to enable all employees to report observed damages (such as cuts in an electrical cable, melted areas on plugs or scorch marks) to the most appropriate person and keep a record of such reports.
+In addition to regular, professional PAT testing testing, all workplaces should encourage regular visual inspections which can be carried out by the appliance user.
+A system or process should be in place to enable all employees to report observed damages (such as cuts in an electrical cable, melted areas on plugs or scorch marks) to the most appropriate person, who should keep a record of such reports.